 Criteria for Selection of the Practicum Agency

 Social service, social welfare, and grassroots community agencies within the metropolitan area are utilized as sites for the field placements.
-The agencies cover such diverse human services as the following: child welfare, shelters and counseling centers for victims of domestic violence or the homeless, court advocacy programs for victims of violence, milieu settings for individuals with severe and persistent mental illness or intellectual disabilities, hospital social work, substance abuse rehabilitation programs, hospice, youth outreach programs, community organization agencies, and adoption services programs.
+The agencies cover such diverse human services as the following: child welfare, shelters, and counseling centers for victims of domestic violence or the homeless, court advocacy programs for victims of violence, milieu settings for individuals with severe and persistent mental illness or intellectual disabilities, hospital social work, substance abuse rehabilitation programs, hospice, youth outreach programs, community organization agencies, and adoption services programs.

 If an agency staff member is to be the field instructor, the agency executive must be willing to limit his/her responsibilities so as to allow sufficient time to: